MENU

 What the Law States

-The child's parent/carer must notify the school on the first day of an unplanned absence as soon as practically possible by calling school on (01724861602) or by reporting the absence using the ParentMail app.
+The child's parent/carer must notify the school on the first day of an unplanned absence as soon as practically possible by calling school on (01724 861602) after 8am or by reporting the absence using our ParentMail app.
 It is not appropriate for absences to be reported privately to staff directly to their own mobile phone.
+Staff have been instructed not to respond to communication sent directly to them, instead of school.

-If a child is absent, and no reason is provided, then admin staff will attempt to make contact by phoning, or texting for a explanation.
+If a child is absent, and no reason is provided, then staff will attempt to make contact by phone and/ or ParentMail.
 This will include making attempts to each of the contacts supplied.
 If this proves unsuccessful, staff will then undertake a house visit to check on the safety and well-being of the absent child.
 In the event that staff are still unable to determine a reason, consideration will be given whether to following the school's safeguarding procedures.
 This may involve contacting other agencies, such as the police, or Children's Services.

-Admin staff will routinely contact parents/carers for updates if the absence is more than one day.
+Admin staff will routinely contact parents/carers if the absence is more than one day and no update has been provided .